DigiNode-Tools/diginode-tools/README.md

     + Web UI address
     + Node uptime
     + Disk, RAM and swap usage
-- Periodically checks for software updates (not more than once every 24 hours) and helps you install them
+- Periodically checks for software updates (not more than once every 24 hours) and helps you install them.

 ## Bonus Features